 How scalability redefines hosting

 Scalability in Cloud Hosting allows users to invest and utilize resources that align with their business objectives.
+This had a lot of impact on the decision for Cloud hosting providers to work with personalizing each websites needs for a Cloud service.
 In the conventional hosting models, enterprises would buyout more resources than required, in anticipation of future growth and continue to pay for the same without even completely utilizing it.
 The costs for separate servers would hike up the IT budget and result in wastage.
 After all, if there is a sudden spike in the website traffic, there needs to be a provision for the same.
 But this approach was not only cost-consuming but also used more energy (needed for maintaining the servers, data centers, etc.) and physical resources (personnel, physical space).

 Cloud Hosting comes as a rescue from this unnecessary usage of essential resources and optimizing your current IT assets.
 Depending on the size of your business, you can either share a server space and still use the same infrastructure at a lower cost, or opt for more.
 As and when your business grows, you can keep adding services to your hosting plans and in case of any downtime, you can downscale your resources.
 Scalability also allows you to meet the additional demands of your business through quick upgrades.
 For instance, you can add a different processor to a server, or increase the number of processors that are used, and eventually switch back to the original configuration of your allocated server, once your need is fulfilled.
 All this come at a prorated cost which is temporary in nature, thus saving you from any long-term commitment.
 Thus, businesses having variable traffic like an ecommerce platform or startups can benefit a lot from this feature.